celo-org/celo-monorepo/packages/docs/operations-manual/overview.md

 # Validator Guide Overview

+## Validator Guide

-In this section you will find information about the
+In this section you will find information about:

-- [Attestation Service](attestation-service.md), a core piece of the Celo identity protocol.
+- [Attestation Service](attestation-service.md), a core piece of the Celo identity protocol
 - [Key Management](key-management/summary.md) best practices for Validators
 - [Securing Celo Nodes and Services](securing-nodes-and-services.md)
 - [Monitoring](monitoring.md) Celo nodes